maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Upon receiving a request to delete an existing Doc record, the service will validate the respective entry indeed exists in its database.
-If an error occurs while deleting the identified Doc object, then the service make that clear in the response generated.
+If an error occurs while deleting the identified Doc object, the service will make that clear in the response generated.

 #### Operation parameters